 But at it’s heart, the Cameron’s Kick is nothing more than a dressed up Whiskey Sour, with some orgeat in place of plain old simple syrup, and two kinds of European whiskies to give it something more of a, pardon the language, kick.

-• 1 oz. blended Scotch whiskey (this is a great time to pick up a bottle of Johnnie Walker Black Label, one of my all-time favorites)
+- 1 oz. blended Scotch whiskey (Johnnie Walker Black Label is one of my all-time favorites)

-• ½ oz. orgeat (almond syrup—look for Gifford or Monin if you can find them)
+- ½ oz. orgeat (almond syrup; look for Gifford or Monin)